Arnav-MaIhotra/Linear-Regression/README.md

 # Linear-Regression
-This is linear regression with stochastic gradient descent, created manually with just numpy.
+This is linear regression with stochastic gradient descent, created manually in both Python and C++, using numpy and vectors, respectively.